All Episodes

 It's really that simple.

-My fiance worked in the mental health ward that house them.
+My fiancé worked in the mental health ward that house them.

 Sentence me more.

-It's a good way for it.
+It's a good reference.

-Very immediate is a very, very good, yeah.
+That is a very, very good.

 Guy from Hungary, a Roman Catholic here.

-During the conclave, I couldn't tip who would be the next Pope, but I wish for a Leo, the Leo name being associated with the Crusades, Leo Ten being a great example.
+During the Conclave, I couldn't tip who would be the next Pope, but I wish for a Leo.

 Indeed.

-Whoever sheds the blood of man by man shall his blood be shed, for God made man in his own image, God to know it, as I said.
+For God made man in his own image, God to know it, as I said.

 If God himself is for the death penalty, then so should the Pope.